 Source: Pet Insurance

-While we can assist you with get copies of medical records for you to submit to any pet insurance carrier, we also offer Trupanion Express at the hospital.
-This capability allows us to submit claims directly and collect your portion of the services and fees that are not covered by Trupanion.
+While we can assist you with get copies of medical records for you to submit to any pet insurance carrier, we can submit claims directly thru Trupanion Express at the hospital.
+This capability allows us to submit details directly for approval and collect your portion of the services and fees that are not covered by Trupanion.
 To learn more about Trupanion Pet Insurance or to get a quote please click on the logo below.